MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/README.md

 ### Future Items
 * Automated, graceful cluster shutdown in response to a power outage, i.e., when the UPS is activated, a graceful shutdown is initiated to avoid some of the nasty storage issues that from abrupt shutdowns.
-* Add more worker nodes (arm64 and x86) so the current x86 nodes serving as control and worker nodes, can be designated as worker nodes only.
-* Add two (or more) nodes that are solely dedicated to storage via Longhorn and MinIO
 * Explore options for making USB devices available over the network, so that the software for a USB device or sensor can just run on the cluster and isn't tied to a specific piece of hardware:

     * [Project Akri](https://github.com/project-akri/akri), it allows you to add the USB devices attached to your various nodes as network resources available to your entire cluster